top of page

 Instructions

-1. Boil the potatoes until soft—either in a pressure cooker for 2 to 3 whistles or in the microwave by placing them in a heatproof bowl with enough water to cover about three-quarters of the potatoes and microwaving on high for 25 minutes.
+1. Boil the potatoes either in a pressure cooker for 2 to 3 whistles or in the microwave by placing them in a heatproof bowl with enough water to cover about three-quarters of the potatoes and microwaving on high for 25 minutes.

 2. While the potatoes cook, heat ghee in a pan over medium heat and add cumin seeds, allowing them to crackle.
 Add the chopped tomatoes and salt, cover the pan, and cook for about 8 minutes until the tomatoes soften and become pulpy.

-3. Remove the lid and stir in red chilli powder, coriander powder, garam masala, and dried fenugreek leaves (kasuri methi).
+3. Remove the lid and add red chilli powder, coriander powder, garam masala, and dried fenugreek leaves (kasuri methi).
 Let the spices cook into the tomato base for 2 to 3 minutes, then turn off the heat.

-5. Add the potatoes to the pan with the spiced tomato base, turn the heat back on, and gently mix everything until the potatoes are well coated.
+5. After 10 minutes, peel the potatoes and add them to the pan containing the spices tomato base, turn the heat back on, and gently mix everything until the potatoes are well coated.

 6. Serve hot with roti, paratha, or use as a filling for wraps or sandwiches.